smritipradhan/react-redux/README.md

-# React Redux + Redux Toolkit + Advance Redux Concepts
+# React Redux

 React Project
 Author : Smriti Pradhan 19-02-2023
-Basic Redux Concepts + Redux Toolkit + Advance Redux Concepts
+Basic Redux Concepts (Mock Example to understand Redux concepts - Using Redux in JS Application and Redux wiht React) Understanding Multiple States in Redux and way of updating the state.
+For understanding more on Redux - Watch out my Redux Toolkit Repo (In Progress...)

 1.Redux Basics & using Redux with React
-2.Redux Toolkit

 Redux is a state management system for cross component or app wide state.Helps manage data across multiple components or even the complete app.
 We can split the definition of state into three main kinds of state.